queball1999/GoCrypt/README.md

 Once installed, simply right-click on any file or folder in Windows Explorer and select the GoCrypt option from the context menu.
 You will be prompted to enter a password to either encrypt or decrypt the selected item.

-_GoCrypt_ offers a GUI for interacting with files and by default is enabled for all interactions through the CLI, context menu, or clicking directly on the desktop icon.
+_GoCrypt_ offers a GUI for interacting with files and by default is enabled for all interactions through the CLI, context menu, or clicking directly on any .enc file.

 When launching _GoCrypt_ without any command line parameters, the user will be presented with a window allowing them to choose files for encryption.